-In place of usual VACMA awards, this year fixed bursaries are available in recognition of the ongoing impacts of COVID-19 on individual artists and makers.
+This year we will continue to offer fixed bursaries in recognition of the ongoing impacts of COVID-19 on individual artists and makers.
 The VACMA scheme offers two levels of bursaries:

 - Bursaries of £750

-The fund is open to Visual Artists /Craft Makers who can demonstrate a commitment to developing their creative practice and are living or working or maintaining a studio space within the Local Authority area to which you are applying.
+The fund is open to visual artists and craft makers who can demonstrate a commitment to developing their creative practice and who are living or working or maintaining a studio space within the Local Authority area to which they are applying.

-The next deadline will be Tuesday 2 February 2021 at 5pm.
+The next deadline will be Tuesday 1 February 2022.

 2 Download & read the application form.